-Fall Foliage of Quaking Aspen Trees, Some Relatives, and Why They "Quake"
+Botanical Facts, Fall Foliage of Quaking Aspen Trees

 As if their fall foliage were not enough of a contribution, quaking aspens also have a lovely, whitish-colored bark that is quite smooth when they are young.
-Aspens usually reach a height of 20-50 feet at maturity, with a spread of 10-30 feet in the canopy.
+Aspens usually reach a height of 20 to 50 feet at maturity, with a spread of 10 to 30 feet in the canopy.

 Problems, Care of Quaking Aspen Trees

 Grow quaking aspens in full sun and in consistently-moist but well-drained soil.
-Enrich the soil (and improve its drainage at the same time) by mixing in humus.
+Enrich the soil (and improve its drainage at the same time) by mixing in soil amendments.

-If you live in areas where beavers reside, you will have to protect your quaking aspen trees.
+If you live in areas where beavers reside, you will have to protect your quaking aspen trees by wrapping the trunks in fencing.
 Beavers will go to work on them before any other tree.
 The trade-off, in terms of wildlife, is that ruffed grouse and other birds prize the aspen's buds in winter as a food source.

 Unhappily, numerous diseases and pests plague quaking aspens, including: